vestrel00/contacts-android/README.md

 #### Setup

 There is no setup required.
 It's up to you how you want to create and retain instances of the `contacts.core.Contacts(context)` API.
-For more info, read [howto setup](/howto/howto-setup-contacts-api.md).
+For more info, read [How do I setup the Contacts API?](/howto/howto-setup-contacts-api.md)

-It is also useful to read [How do I get familiarized with the Contacts entities?](/howto/howto-get-familiar-with-api-entities.md).
+It is also useful to read [How do I learn more about the API entities?](/howto/howto-learn-more-about-api-entities.md)

 ## Requirements